Teaching in Nigeria

 Visas for teachers in Nigeria

-Teach Away placement coordinators provide assistance through the visa application process, although teachers are ultimately responsible for their own visa application.
+Teachers are ultimately responsible for their own visa applications.
 Visas must be obtained from a Nigerian embassy or consulate in the applicant’s home country.

 Living in Nigeria

 Cost of living in Nigeria